ubikorp/astro-lacking/src/content/post/mixtapes/2020-06-23-0108-jaan-pehechaan-ho.md

   artist_slug: growlers
   notes: An unveiling
 - sequence: 31
-  song: It's Almost A Trap
+  song: It’s Almost A Trap
   artist: Architecture In Helsinki
   artist_slug: architecture-in-helsinki
   notes: Hide in the cupboard